 “[The] constant overproduction, waste creation and unjust work conditions have become a sad staple of the textile industry,” writes Sardin (a springboard for new responsible products created by leading international brands).
-According to research by Boston Consulting Group “73 percent of the world’s clothing eventually ends up in landfills… and more than $200 billion of unsold stock is sitting on shop floors and in warehouses around the world.
+According to research by Boston Consulting Group, “73 percent of the world’s clothing eventually ends up in landfills… and more than $200 billion of unsold stock is sitting on shop floors and in warehouses around the world.
 Meanwhile, the number of garments produced annually surpassed 100 billion for the first time in 2014, doubling since 2000.”

-So, although the sustainability push is a recent development, it is only as a result of accepting the current climate crisis as fact and slow, drip-feed realization that fashion is one of its worst offenders.
-Below, we’ve highlighted 10 brands doing sustainability right — plus fashion picks from each brand we stand behind.
+So, although the sustainability push is a recent development, it is only as a result of accepting the current climate crisis as fact and the slow, drip-feed realization that fashion is one of its worst offenders.
+Below, we’ve highlighted 16 brands doing sustainability right — plus fashion picks from each brand we stand behind.
 Shop our picks, below, and read about what these brands are doing to keep their sourcing and production ethical and sustainable.
-But first, let us answer a few pressing questions:

-What Does Sustainability Mean?
+What Does Sustainability Mean in the Fashion Industry?

-The most commonly cited definition defined sustainable development as development that, “meets the needs of the present without compromising the ability of future generations to meet their own needs.”
+The most commonly cited definition defines sustainable development as development that, “meets the needs of the present without compromising the ability of future generations to meet their own needs.”
 Meaning, economic growth isn’t the result of plundering natural resources for later generations to be left without.
 This naturally invokes practices of recycling, biodegradability, focus on sustainable localized production, carbon off-set for shipping emissions, efficient water use, a focus on adding skills to workers and green energy use.
 It invokes a symbiosis of nature and mankind.

-This does present the opportunity for brand’s to posture as green, reaping in the marketing benefits this brings in without truly committing to action.
+This does present the opportunity for brands to posture as green, reaping in the marketing benefits this brings in without truly committing to action.
 There is an excellent guide here which is useful for navigating this brave new green world of white lies.

 Do Consumers Care About Sustainable Clothing?

 Despite notions that consumers are unaware of the issues, or too lazy to find alternatives (or simply don’t care), there is evidence to suggest consumer hunger for change is beginning to mount.
-From the same BCG report cited earlier, analysts found that, “75 percent of consumers surveyed by the group view sustainability as extremely or very important.
+From the same BCG report cited earlier, analysts found that “75 percent of consumers surveyed by the group view sustainability as extremely or very important.”
 And consumers have the power to make businesses accountable.
-According to the report, 50 percent of consumers say they plan to switch brands in the future if another brand does more to protect the environment and help society than their preferred one.”
+According to the report, “50 percent of consumers say they plan to switch brands in the future if another brand does more to protect the environment and help society than their preferred one.”
 So, demand for sustainable clothing is there and it’s proliferating each day.